 I was exploring Ireland the only way I knew how.
 And on that exploration, I found a country with an undeniable spirit, one many explore without any sense of direction.

-Before you head off for those greener than green pastures of Ireland, here are a few lessons for writing your own happy ending in the country.
+Before you head off for those greener than green pastures of Ireland, here are few tips to make the most of your trip.

 While most places in Europe can be easily navigated without needing a car, Ireland is a destination you will regret not having your own set of wheels.
 It is in the tiny villages down lanes buses don’t travel where chatty pub owners lurk, just waiting to tell their story.
 While traveling around Ireland for a month, I was able to reach destinations I couldn’t by public transportation such as Slieve League, supposedly the highest sea cliffs in Europe.